 Interest rate risk management is based on the system of interest rate risk limits on Group level and its members.
-As of December 31, 2022, the Group complied with the regulatory and internal EVE and NII prescribed limits (for Economic value of equity and Net interest income).
+As of December 31, 2023, the Group complied with the regulatory and internal EVE and NII prescribed limits (for Economic value of equity and Net interest income).
 Internally defined EVE limits are set at more conservative level compared to regulatory EVE limits.

-Internal Limits December 31, 2022 The impact on EVE of a sudden parallel +/-200 bp shift of the yield curve Max 15% of Own funds -2.96% The impact of EVE, the worst of six prescribed scenarios Max 14% of Tier 1 -3.87% Impact of + 100bp change in interest rates on NII over 1Y <5% of own funds 1.71%
+Internal Limits December 31, 2023 The impact on EVE of a sudden parallel +/-200 bp shift of the yield curve Max 15% of Own funds -0.77% The impact of EVE, the worst of six prescribed scenarios Max 14% of Tier 1 -4.92% Impact of + 100bp change in interest rates on NII over 1Y <5% of own funds -1.96%

 Interest rate risk exposure is considered based on the report on interest rate GAP in monetary assets and liabilities.
-Acquisition of new bank caused different asset/liability structure compared to 2021, but exposure towards interest rate risk in banking book is at acceptable level and within defined limits.
+Exposure towards interest rate risk in banking book is at acceptable level and within defined limits.
 Interest rate GAP is provided in the following tables: